Mir Masoom Ali: Early life and career

-Career in academe
+Career in academia

 In 1969, Ali began his academic career at Ball State University in Muncie, Indiana, US as an assistant professor of statistics, then became an associate professor in 1974 and a full professor in 1978.
 In 2000, he was named the George and Frances Ball Distinguished Professor of Statistics.
 Upon Ali's retirement in 2007, he was appointed as the George and Frances Ball Distinguished Professor of Statistics Emeritus and Professor Emeritus of Mathematical Sciences.

 During Ali's tenure at Ball State University, he published roughly 200 articles and presented over 120 papers at various professional meetings and universities worldwide.
 His earlier publications were on h-statistics, l-statistics, k-statistics and related finite sampling methods.
 Later his research focused on order statistics and statistical inference based on optimal spacing and goodness-of-fit procedures.
 He has also published in diverse areas such as ranking and selection, multivariate distributions, characterization, and mixtures of distributions.
 Most recently he has published in the areas of Bayesian inference and reliability theory.
 He is a Fellow of the American Statistical Association, a Fellow of the Institute of Statisticians, a Fellow of the Royal Statistical Society, and an Expatriate Fellow of the Bangladesh Academy of Sciences.
 Ali has been a visiting professor at several universities and statistical institutes in the US, Canada, Bangladesh, India, Korea, Japan and Saudi Arabia.